-- The Factual Errors submission form, as well as an example of such a completed form, are available from the UNESCO World Heritage Centre and at the following Web address: http://whc.unesco.org/en/factualerrors. - Further guidance on the submission of Factual Errors can be found in Paragraph 150 of the Operational Guidelines. - States Parties are requested to immediately submit this information in electronic format or by e-mail to wh-nominations@unesco.org.
+- The Factual Errors submission form, as well as an example of such a completed form, are available from the UNESCO World Heritage Centre and at https://whc.unesco.org/en/factualerrors. - Further guidance on the submission of Factual Errors can be found in Paragraph 150 of the Operational Guidelines. - States Parties are requested to immediately submit this information in electronic format or by e-mail to wh-nominations@unesco.org.